msanvarov/nest-rest-typeorm-boilerplate/README.md

 - Create a **.env file** via the `cp .env.example .env` command and replace the existing environment variable placeholders with valid responses.

-- Start the app in development mode by using `npm run start` (the app will be exposed on the [port 4200](http://localhost:4200); not to conflict with React, Angular, or Vue ports).
+- Start the app in development mode by using `npm run start` (the app will be exposed on http://localhost:4200; not to conflict with React, Angular, or Vue ports).

 #### Deploying with Docker 🐳